-Does this sound familiar?
-“Your dog’s adorable!
+Does this sound familiar: “Your dog’s adorable!
 What breed is that?”
-We hear it a fair amount, but Greyhounds aren’t commonplace in this area.
-Of course, we know she’s a Greyhound; we have an official pedigree going back to her great-great-great-great-grandparents (and it only stops there because that’s all that fits on the page).
-If you adopted your dog or have a mixed-breed, you may or may not know the answer to that burning question.
+We hear it a fair amount, but Greyhounds aren’t common in this area.
+But, of course, we know she’s a Greyhound; we have an official pedigree going back to her great-great-great-great-grandparents (and it only stops there because that’s all that fits on the page).
+So, if you adopted your dog or have a mixed breed, you may or may not know the answer to that burning question.
 Are you curious?
-With the availability of dog DNA tests, you can now find the answer!
+With the availability of dog DNA tests, you can find the answer!

 How Dog DNA Tests Work

 Dog DNA tests utilize cheek swabs.
 Each test varies in the style of the swab and how you package them for shipping, but most require the same process.

 - Don’t let your dog eat, drink, or come into contact with another dog for two hours before the test.
 This prevents possible cross-contamination.
 If you have multiple dogs, separate them for those two hours.

 - The swab needs saliva and cells on it.
 You go into the mouth between the cheek and teeth and rub the swab along the gums.
 Don’t let your dog bite the swab.
 Rubbing time varies between 20 seconds and 1 minute.
 (You know whether your dog will tolerate this or not)

 - Make sure you follow up with treats, even if your dog permitted the process.